rhostettler/swisshockey/README.md

 * Tapping the notification doesn't open the app.

 Game details view:
-* Overtime- and shootout events are sorted at the bottom.
-* One should be able to distinguish which event belongs to which team more easily (Consider implementing event icons and logos).
+* One should be able to distinguish which event belongs to which team more easily (consider implementing event icons and logos).
 * Game roaster is not implemented.
-* Game summary at the top doesn't update score.
-* Times < 1min are not parsed correctly